Luzhnuy/uashield/README-en.md

 ## For cyber defenders

-1. You can find binaries on [releases page](https://github.com/opengs/uashield/releases)
-2. Find the [latest release](https://github.com/opengs/uashield/releases/latest) and your platform
-3. Download and run the binary file
+1. Download and run the binary file

 **Running on Linux may require an additional `--no-sandbox` argument.
 It doesn't affect Windows**